 All energy companies are the same… aren’t they?
-Actually, no. Take a look at my Octopus Energy review to see why I have finally found a supplier I’m happy with.
+Actually, no. Take a look at my Octopus Energy review to see what they’re currently offering customers and why I have stuck with them for so long.

 Of course, we’re always keen to find the best deal on the market.
 But sometimes, customer service plays an important part too.
 I originally switched to Octopus because they had the best price.
-Well and £50 credit when using a referral code.
-But even though there are some slightly better deals still on the market, none have convinced me that it’s worth switching.
+Well, and £50 credit when using a referral code.
+But since then, I’ve not worried about switching.

 So, is Octopus Energy cheaper?